lujuliana/bmtechsite/docs/DEPLOYMENT.md

 Amazon SES
 ```

-Changing Lambda environment variables or API Gateway CORS settings does not require rebuilding or redeploying the Lightsail website.
+Changes to Lambda or API Gateway do **not** require redeploying the Astro website unless the frontend code changes.

 ### Lambda production values